joetrav12/rym2letterboxd/README.md

 ## TMDB API Key

 This script uses TMDB's API to find the most likely match to each film in your RYM catalog.
-You'll need an API key to run the script successfully.
+You'll need an API key to run this script.

 1. Go to https://themoviedb.org/account/signup and create a free account.
 2. After logging in, go to [API Settings](https://themoviedb.org/settings/api).